Scenario modelling can guide epidemic response measures by helping to establish general principles around the potential effects of interventions, or

-New to epidemics?
-It may help to read the “Get started” vignette first!
+New to modelling interventions using epidemics?
+It may help to read these vignettes first:

 Code

+We model an influenza epidemic in the U.K. population while separating outcomes into three age groups, 0 – 19, 20 – 39, > 40, with social contacts stratified by age.
 Click on “Code” below to see the hidden code used to set up a population in this vignette.
 For more details on how to define populations and initial model conditions please see the “Getting started with epidemic scenario modelling components” vignette.
-In brief, we model the U.K. population with three age groups, 0 – 19, 20 – 39, > 40, and social contacts stratified by age.

 Code